Keith Tippett: Music career

 For his next album as a leader, Blueprint (1972), he used a smaller group comprising himself and Julie Tippetts with bassist Roy Babbington and drummer Frank Perry.
 The band then expanded slightly to become Ovary Lodge, who recorded two albums, one for RCA and a second for the Ogun label.
 Tippett and his band also recorded in the 1970s for Giorgio Gomelsky's label, Utopia, releasing the Julie Tippetts album, Sunset Glow.
 Tippett continued to play with various combinations of musicians through the 1970s, playing improvisational jazz and jazz-rock with such musicians as Stan Tracey, Robert Wyatt, Dudu Pukwana, Harry Miller, Elton Dean, Hugh Hopper, and Louis Moholo.
 From 1979, he also started to release many live albums of solo piano performances, beginning with The Unlonely Raindancer.

 In the late 1980s, he, along with Paul Dunmall saxes, Paul Rogers bass, and Tony Levin drums, formed the quartet Mujician, playing purely improvised jazz.
 Mujician released six albums between 1990 and 2002.
 He also formed a trio with Julie Tippetts and Willi Kellers, and wrote film and television scores.
 He also wrote music for string quartets and piano, and taught at summer schools.
 Tippett also continued to record and to tour in Britain and Europe with various ensembles.
 He also worked with musicians Andy Sheppard, as well as with his frequent collaborators Elton Dean, Louis Moholo, and Howard Riley.

 In Bristol, starting in 1989 and continuing through the 1990s, he started the Seedbed Orchestra, which performed at venues including the Thekla, the Arnolfini and Bristol Old Vic.
 This enabled beginners, amateurs and professional musicians to play in a large ensemble and was "emblematic of his quest to unite music of all types in a non-elitist, open to all, friendly environment free of establishment restrictions."
 He became a "musician's musician when he first set up the Seedbed Orchestra where many Bristol musicians could benefit from his guidance."

 Personal life and death

 He married singer Julie Driscoll in 1970.

 In 2018, he had a heart attack and pneumonia but returned to performing in 2019.

 He died on 14 June 2020 at the age of 72.

+In 2026, the Authorised biography, “ Keith Tippett: Mujician”, written by Martin Phillips with a Foreword by Richard Williams, was published by Jazz In Britain.